CHUKWUMERI/Jumia_Andriod_Analysis/README.md

 3. Analysis.

 ### 1. Collection of Data
 The data was collected through webscraping https://jumia.com.ng.
 The bs4 and request library were used in obtaining the pages containing andriod devices.
-The **brands, current price, description and old price** was obtained for each device
+The **brands, current price, description and old price** was obtained for each device.
+The file was then st

 The process involves the entire data collection, cleaning and data analysis process.
 The entire process is broken down into three different notebooks.